-Proposals for retail and other town centre uses8 under 1000 m2 gross floorspace (including extensions) on the edge of or outside of defined town centres may be required to submit relevant assessments (including retail / town centre impact, transport and sequential assessments) where it is considered that the proposal may have a significant impact on the vibrancy, vitality and viability of any of the town centres in Angus.
+Proposals for retail and other town centre uses under 1000 m gross floorspace (including extensions) on the edge of or outside of defined town centres may be required to submit relevant assessments (including retail / town centre impact, transport and sequential assessments) where it is considered that the proposal may have a significant impact on the vibrancy, vitality and viability of any of the town centres in Angus.

-Town centre uses include commercial leisure, offices, community and cultural facilities.
+\Town centre uses include commercial leisure, offices, community and cultural facilities.